 In my research for this trip, I found stunning images of this sight.
 There was a little let-down when I saw the real image because the vast array of colors aren’t visible most of time.
 But it was still a gorgeous view and well worth the hike.

 The worst part of visiting these sites are the people who try to defy gravity and get within inches of instant death.
 It is not an option to take a child to see this view without their obedience.
 We stayed away from the edge by several yards and I still have death grips on the youngest two’s hands.
 To preserve the view, no guards of any kind are present.
 It was a reminder to me of the important of requiring first-time obedience!

 So, take the trail and enjoy the view, but be sure you hold those little hands.

 There you have it.
-The second in this series leading up to the Grand Canyon finale!
+The third post in this series leading up to the Grand Canyon finale!

 So, for those who have also visited these amazing places, what would you suggest?

 The ABC Jesus Loves Me Travel Journal is a free printable for all subscribers to this blog!

 Find the link at the bottom of your blog email or RSS feed or you can order it here for $10.